Mark Hill Ph.D., MSc, BSc, CPhys, CRadP, MinistP, MSR, MIPEM

 Exposure to ionising radiation produces a great diversity of chemical, biochemical, cellular, tissue and whole body responses.
 The subsequent response not only depends on the amount of energy deposited by radiation but on the pattern of energy deposition along individual radiation tracks along with the temporal and spatial distribution of these tracks.
 The main emphasis of the research is to assess and formulate mechanisms linking the temporal and spatial pattern of energy deposition events on the scale of DNA, cells and tissues to subsequent biological response (including DNA damage and repair, chromosome, aberration formation, cell death, transformation, genomic instability and cellular signalling).
 This is then interpreted in the context of risk associated with low level exposures or radiotherapy where new treatment procedures such as the use of proton or ion therapy or radio-labelled ligands rely on the track structure properties of these radiations to lead to therapeutic gain (killing the cancer cells while minimising damage in normal tissues).

 Schematic of alpha-particle track interacting with DNA, producing clustered damage

 Localization of repair proteins (RAD51) to damage in a cell nucleus following alpha-particle traversal

-The group facilitates radiation work across the Institute by providing a range of radiation resources and expertise.
-Irradiation facilities include high and low dose rate gamma-rays, pulsed linac, diagnostic and orthovoltage x-rays, a range of monoenergetic ultrasoft x-rays and an alpha-particle irradiator.
+The Radiation Biophysics Core also facilitates radiation work across the Institute by providing a range of radiation resources and expertise.
+Department irradiation facilities include gamma-ray irradiators, diagnostic and orthovoltage x-rays, a range of monoenergetic ultrasoft x-rays, pulsed linac (B Vojovic's Group), alpha-particle irradiator and a SARRP image-guided pre-clinical x-ray irradiator.